MechaChain/MechaChain-Smart-Contracts/docs/ERC721/MechaPilots2219V1.md

-### `airdrop(address wallet, uint256 planetId, uint256 landType, uint256 amount)` (external) <a name="MechaLandsV1-airdrop-address-uint256-uint256-uint256-" id="MechaLandsV1-airdrop-address-uint256-uint256-uint256-"></a>
+### `revealToken(uint256 tokenId, string uri, uint256 payloadExpiration, bytes sig)` (external) <a name="MechaPilots2219V1-revealToken-uint256-string-uint256-bytes-" id="MechaPilots2219V1-revealToken-uint256-string-uint256-bytes-"></a>
-Mint the `amount` of planet land type and transfers it to `wallet`.

-Call {MechaLandsV1-_safeMint}.
+Reveals a user's token using the signature of a URI_UPDATER_ROLE

 Requirements:
-- Only owner or the `distributor` of the planet.
-- View {MechaLandsV1-_safeMint} requirements.
+- The caller must own `tokenId` or be an approved operator.
+- `sig` must be signed by a URI_UPDATER_ROLE of the round and contains all information to check.
+- `payloadExpiration` must be less than the block timestamp.

 Parameters:
-- `wallet`: The wallet to transfer new tokens

-- `planetId`: The planet index
+- `tokenId`: The tokenId (verified in `sig`)

+- `uri`: The revealed token uri (verified in `sig`)

+- `payloadExpiration`: The maximum timestamp before the signature is considered invalid (verified in `sig`)

-- `landType`: The type of the land
+- `sig`: The EC signature generated by the round validator

-- `amount`: The number of lands to mint

-### `setupPlanet(uint256 planetId, uint16 typesNumber, uint32[] supplyPerType, string[] notRevealUriPerType)` (public) <a name="MechaLandsV1-setupPlanet-uint256-uint16-uint32---string---" id="MechaLandsV1-setupPlanet-uint256-uint16-uint32---string---"></a>
-Create or edit a planet.
+### `setTokenURI(uint256 tokenId, string uri)` (external) <a name="MechaPilots2219V1-setTokenURI-uint256-string-" id="MechaPilots2219V1-setTokenURI-uint256-string-"></a>
+Change the tokenURI of a token

 Requirements:
-- `planetId` must exist or increment `planetsLength` for create one.
-- `planetId` can be 0.
-- The number of types cannot be lower than the previous one.
-- `supplyPerType` and `notRevealUriPerType` must have a length of `typesNumber`.
-- A supply can by lower than the number of mint for the same type.
+- Only for URI_UPDATER_ROLE.

 Parameters:
+- `tokenId`: The tokenId

-- `planetId`: The index of the planet.
+- `uri`: The new token uri

+### `setTokenURIPerBatch(uint256[] tokenIds, string[] uri)` (external) <a name="MechaPilots2219V1-setTokenURIPerBatch-uint256---string---" id="MechaPilots2219V1-setTokenURIPerBatch-uint256---string---"></a>
+Change tokenURI of each token

+Requirements:
-- `typesNumber`: Number of land types for this planet.
+- Only for URI_UPDATER_ROLE.

-- `supplyPerType`: Maximum number of land by type.

-- `notRevealUriPerType`: The base token URI by land type (or all the not reveal URI if not revealed).

-### `revealPlanet(uint256 planetId, string baseURI, string baseExtension)` (public) <a name="MechaLandsV1-revealPlanet-uint256-string-string-" id="MechaLandsV1-revealPlanet-uint256-string-string-"></a>
-Activate token revelation for a planet and set his base URI

-Can be called only once per planet

 Parameters:
-- `planetId`: The index of the planet.
+- `tokenIds`: List of tokenIds

-- `baseURI`: The baseURI for all lands on this planet.

-- `baseExtension`: The base extension for the end of token id.
+- `uri`: List of new token URI

-### `setPlanetBaseURI(uint256 planetId, string baseURI, string baseExtension)` (public) <a name="MechaLandsV1-setPlanetBaseURI-uint256-string-string-" id="MechaLandsV1-setPlanetBaseURI-uint256-string-string-"></a>
-Change the base URI and extension of a planet
+### `airdrop(address wallet, uint256 factionId, uint256 amount)` (external) <a name="MechaPilots2219V1-airdrop-address-uint256-uint256-" id="MechaPilots2219V1-airdrop-address-uint256-uint256-"></a>
+Mint the `amount` of token and transfers it to `wallet`.

+Call {MechaPilots2219V1-_safeMint}.
+Requirements:
+- Only owner.
+- View {MechaPilots2219V1-_safeMint} requirements.

 Parameters:
-- `planetId`: The index of the planet.

-- `baseURI`: The baseURI for all lands on this planet.

-- `baseExtension`: The base extension for the end of token id.

-### `setPlanetBurnable(uint256 planetId, bool burnable)` (public) <a name="MechaLandsV1-setPlanetBurnable-uint256-bool-" id="MechaLandsV1-setPlanetBurnable-uint256-bool-"></a>
-Activate burnable option for a planet

-Parameters:
+- `wallet`: The wallet to transfer new tokens

-- `planetId`: The index of the planet.
+- `factionId`: The faction

-- `burnable`: If users are authorized to burn their tokens for this planet.

-### `setPlanetDistributor(uint256 planetId, address distributor)` (public) <a name="MechaLandsV1-setPlanetDistributor-uint256-address-" id="MechaLandsV1-setPlanetDistributor-uint256-address-"></a>
-Set a distributor that has the right to perform airdrops for this planet.

-Parameters:
-- `planetId`: The index of the planet.
+- `amount`: The number of tokens to mint

-- `distributor`: The distributor address.

-### `setupMintRound(uint256 roundId, uint64 planetId, uint64 startTime, uint64 duration, address validator, bool limitedPerType, uint256[] pricePerType, uint256[] supplyPerType, uint256[] maxMintPerType)` (public) <a name="MechaLandsV1-setupMintRound-uint256-uint64-uint64-uint64-address-bool-uint256---uint256---uint256---" id="MechaLandsV1-setupMintRound-uint256-uint64-uint64-uint64-address-bool-uint256---uint256---uint256---"></a>
+### `setupMintRound(uint256 roundId, uint32[2] supply, uint64 startTime, uint64 duration, address validator, uint256 maxPrice, uint256 minPrice, uint256 priceDecreaseTime, uint256 priceDecreaseAmount)` (public) <a name="MechaPilots2219V1-setupMintRound-uint256-uint32-2--uint64-uint64-address-uint256-uint256-uint256-uint256-" id="MechaPilots2219V1-setupMintRound-uint256-uint32-2--uint64-uint64-address-uint256-uint256-uint256-uint256-"></a>
-Create or edit a mint round for a planet
+Create or edit a mint round

-`supplyPerType` of the round can be greater than the one of the planet.
-In this case,
-      it is the supply of the planet that will be taken into account.

 Requirements:
 - `roundId` must exist or increment `roundsLength` for create one.
 - `roundId` can be 0.
-- The number of types cannot be lower than the previous one.
-- `supplyPerType` and `pricePerType` must have a length of planet's `typesNumber`.
-- A supply can by lower than the number of round mint for the same type.
-- If `roundId` already exist, we can't change the `planetId` to avoid forgotten minted count mapping.

 Parameters:
-- `roundId`: The index of the planet mint round.
+- `roundId`: The index of the mint round.

-- `planetId`: The index of the planet.
+- `supply`: Number of tokens that can be minted in this round by faction.
+Can be 0 for use the total faction supply

 - `startTime`: The start time of the round in unix seconds timestamp.
 0 if not set.